Skip to main content

 • Parking fees

-Why should you have a petty cash box?
+Why should you have a cash box?

-A petty cash box offers convenience as it provides quick access to cash for small, unplanned business expenses.
+A cash box offers convenience as it provides quick access to cash for small, unplanned business expenses.
 It’s handy for regular payments and facilitates transactions with non-digital businesses, saving the hassle of frequent trips to the ATM.

-What is a petty cash voucher?
+What is a cash voucher?

 Can I track petty cash in Excel?

 Excel has a built-in format for petty cash management, suitable for small funds with few transactions.
-However, as your business grows, you may need alternative methods for handling petty cash due to increased volume and reconciliation needs.
+However, as your business grows, you may need alternative methods for handling cash due to increased volume and reconciliation needs.

 Keep track of company spend with Capture Expense